rsullivan00/speakEasy/README.md

 The Unity project teaches you how to create a Facebook profile viewer application using the Parse framework.

 1. Clone the repository and open the Unity project at `IntegratingFacebookTutorial-Unity`.
+Then open the `Menu` scene.
 2. Set your Parse application id and .NET key in the `Parse Initialize Behaviour` script of the `Parse Initialization` GameObject.
 3. Go to Facebook > Edit Settings in the Unity Editor and set the `App Name` and `App id` parameters.
 4. **iOS Deploy Setup:** Go to Edit > Project Settings > Player in the Unity Editor.
 Set the Bundle Identifier.
 This should match the settings on your Facebook App Dashboard, iOS settings.